BMO Center

 The BMO Center (formerly known as BMO Harris Bank Center and Rockford MetroCentre) is a multi-purpose arena located in downtown Rockford, Illinois, United States.
-It is currently home to the AHL's Rockford IceHogs hockey team.
+It is home to the AHL's Rockford IceHogs hockey team.
 The arena formerly served as the home of several defunct minor league sports teams, including the Rockford Lightning basketball team, the Rock River Raptors indoor football team, the Rockford Rampage indoor soccer team and the Chicago Rush arena football team.

 Due to its outdoor appearance, it is often referred to as the "Big Orange Box".